nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `stats housing`
-  * calculates housing statistics based on all fosterers in your address book.
+  * calculates housing statistics, taking into account all fosterers in your address book.

   <div></div>